8 E-commerce Challenges Tech Can Solve In The Fashion And Apparel Industry

 1. Introduction

-The fashion and apparel market segment is the biggest in B2C e-commerce.
+The fashion and apparel e-commerce market segment is the biggest in the B2C online space.
 Its global size was valued at approximately $752.5 billion in 2020[1].
-By the end of 2025, this e-commerce market is expected to reach $1.164,7 billion in value if it keeps growing at a compound annual growth rate (CAGR) of 9.1% per year.
+By the end of 2025, the fashion e-commerce market is expected to reach $1.164,7 billion in value if it keeps growing at a compound annual growth rate (CAGR) of 9.1% per year.
 Much like the beauty and cosmetics industry, geographically, the consumption of fashion and apparel products is the largest in China ($284.3 billion in 2020)[2].
 Following China is the US ($126.5 billion in 2020), the UK ($32.5 billion in 2020), Japan ($23.9 billion in 2020), and Germany ($22.5 billion in 2020).

 According to GlobalData[3], Asia Pacific countries are catching up with online fashion consumption trends.
 And by 2024, the APAC region will account for 40% of the global menswear and womenswear sales.